 Step 1: Which Kind of Counselor or Therapist Do You Need?

 If you are dealing with a more serious mental illness, such as schizophrenia, psychosis, or borderline personality disorder, a psychiatrist or a psychologist with specific training in your disorder may be more appropriate.
 A psychiatrist is also the only clinician who can prescribe medication, so if that is something you need, you may consider seeing a psychiatrist.
-Note that many psychologists will work in collaboration with your psychiatrist if medication seems necessary.
+Note that many psychologists will work in collaboration with your in-person or online psychiatrist if medication seems necessary.

 Step 2: Breaking Down Credentials and Counseling Types